urbanekstan/Portfolio/README.md

 GUIDE: A.name = Source A; B.name = Source B; etc..

-There are a few sources:
+SOURCES:

-A) Simulation of Methane diffusion through shale rock after fracking.
+A) RESEARCH SIMULATION of Methane diffusion through shale rock after fracking.
 CNTs used to simulate microscopic pores in shale rock.
 This was year long research.

    I have videos of the simulation if you are interested.